riccardocossu/i18split-export/README.md

 ## Why export at all?

 We still think CSV is a very handy format for i18n files: it's text based, so it's easily versionable, mergeable and so on.
 In a word it is very **developer friendly**.
+So CSV will probably be the preferred source format, but why don't we add an export/import function?
+It will be called only when needed, under the accurate supervision by a developer (please see the note at the end for an example to make it work).

 But, what if you need to share the file with someone who is not a developer, but, for example, a translation expert or agency; they won't love CSV as you do, that's a fact, they would probably prefer a more user friendly format like XLS or ODS!